 First things first: You shouldn’t drink tap water in China under any circumstances.
 The Chinese tap water includes Chloride which is not good for the human body.

-You can only drink the tap water after boiling it.
-That’s one of the reasons why Chinese like to drink their tap water hot (Even in summer).
-On the other hand, the warm water is much healthier for your body than drinking ice-cold water.
+You can only drink tap water after boiling it.
+That’s one of the reasons why the Chinese like to drink their tap water hot (Even in summer).
+On the other hand, warm water is much healthier for your body than drinking ice-cold water.
 (One of the things I’ve learned in China).

 Therefore, please only drink bottled water or boiled water.